The name doesn't sound appealing. In fact, it sounds dirty and dreary. But don't let the name fool you.

 04 of 10

 Backcountry camping may not be your best bet this time of year because temps can still be chilly, and the mud makes some paths hard to trek.
 But many of drive-up campsites are open year-round, and you'll have a better chance of actually scoring one in the spring.

 Mid-week late May is the best time of year to visit Medano Creek and the Great Sand Dunes, a hugely popular tourist spot in Colorado.
-Temps hit the 60s and 70s, and the creek really begins to pick up.
+The temperature usually hits the 60s and 70s, and the creek really begins to pick up.
 On nice days, especially later afternoon after the sun has warmed the water, you can float down the creek in an inner tube.
-And if you plan your trip before June, you won't have to fight the horrible weekend traffic, packed beach, and overfilled campgrounds.Continue to 5 of 10 below.
+And if you plan your trip before June, you won't have to fight the horrible weekend traffic, a packed beach, and overfilled campgrounds.Continue to 5 of 10 below.

 05 of 10